Lipid bilayers - Part II: Complex mixtures

 Creating the lysyl-PG topology

 Take a moment to look at the two topologies.
-These two must now be combined onto a single topology, taking care not to break any of the bonded parameters already in place.
+These two must now be combined onto a single one, taking care not to break any of the bonded parameters already in place.
 The simplest way of doing this is by using the POPG topology as a template and adding the lysine parameters on top.
 As such, start by renaming the molecule by changing the name in the [ moleculetype ] section to POLPG.
 We can then start merging the [ atoms ] section by adding the list of lysine atoms/beads to the top of the POPG atoms already in place.
 Care must now be taken to correctly renumber all of the atom entries as well as to change the residue names to POLPG.

-At this point, your [ moleculetype ] and [ atoms ] sections should look something like this:
+Initially, your [ moleculetype ] and [ atoms ] sections should look something like this:

 ; molname nrexcl